-Drivers that prefer an automatic transmission often cite theirs being less restrictive and easier to use overall as the two big reasons why.
+Drivers of the automatic transmission often cite theirs as being less restrictive and easier to use overall as the two big reasons why.
 Especially in areas where there’s heavy traffic.
 Or bound to be steep inclines.

-But what if we took a little from Column A and mixed it with a little from Column B?
+So if we take a little from one and mixed it with a little from the other, we have CVT.